andrewhead/StackSkim/eval/e39/README.md

 the Tutorons server, and use Firefox to mark up the ground truth regions where regions *should* be detected.
 To do so, follow these steps:

-Generate and install the Firefox plugin for copying a selection's location to the clipboard as tab-separated values
+Build and install the Firefox plugin for copying a selection's location to the clipboard as tab-separated values

     cd selection-addon
     jpm xpi